A Scalable Nystrom-Based Kernel Two-Sample Test with Permutations: An approximate MMD permutation test

 To construct a test based on the statistic given in \Cref{e:def_ts}, we must specify how to choose the test threshold.
 If the distribution of the test statistic under the null was known, we would select the quantile corresponding to the desired test level.
 However, in general, the exact distribution of the test statistic is unknown and intractable.
 Furthermore, since we seek finite-sample guarantees, we avoid relying on limiting distributions.
 Instead, we adopt a permutation-based approach \pcite[Chapter 17]{lehmann_testing_2022}.
 The core idea of this approach is to exploit the fact that, under the null hypothesis (i.e., when $P=Q$), all observed data points are exchangeable.
 As a result, permuting the samples leaves the distribution of the test statistic unchanged and enables to approximate its distribution.

-In what follows we consider a random variable $σ$ that is uniformly distributed over the set $Π_n$ of all permutations of $\cb{1,…,n}$ and that is independent of all other sources of randomness.
-By sampling $\np$ \tiid permutations $(σ_p)_{p=1}^\np$ and taking $σ_0=\textup{Id}$, we compute $(\np+1)$ permuted test statistic
+In what follows we consider a random variable $σ$ that is uniformly distributed over the set $S_n$ of all permutations of $\cb{1,…,n}$ and that is independent of all other sources of randomness.
+By sampling $\np$ \tiid permutations $(σ_p)_{p=1}^\np$ and taking $σ_0=\textup{Id}$, we compute $(\np+1)$ permuted test statistics

+where we recall that $\XY$ denotes the pooled dataset.
 We use the notation $\oipts{i}$ to refer to the $i$-th value of the \emph{ordered} list of these statistics, \ie $\oipts{0}≤…≤\oipts{p}$.
-The threshold is then set as the empirical quantile $\oipts{b_α}$ of the permuted test statistic, where $b_α\de \lceil (1-α)(\np+1) -1\rceil$.
+The threshold is then set as the empirical quantile $\oipts{b_α}$ of the permuted test statistics, where $b_α\de \lceil (1-α)(\np+1) -1\rceil$.
 Our testing procedure is detailed in \Cref{al:main_test}.
 We next discuss its computational and memory efficiency, before presenting statistical guarantees in the following section.

 \mycommfont[1]{{\smaller #1}}